 Launching light into a multimode fiber is comparatively easy, because there are larger tolerances concerning the location and propagation angle of incident light, compared with a single-mode fiber.
 On the other hand, the spatial coherence of the fiber output is reduced, and the output field pattern can hardly be controlled, for reasons explained below.

 Figure 2 shows the electric field profiles of the guided modes of a step-index fiber, as calculated for one particular wavelength.
 There is a fundamental mode (LP01) with an approximately Gaussian intensity distribution, and a number of higher-order modes with more complicated spatial profiles.
 Each mode has a different β value.
 Any guided field distribution can be considered as a superposition of the guided modes.

-The total electric field distribution anywhere in a multimode fiber is a superposition of contributions from the different modes.
+For a given optical frequency, the total electric field distribution anywhere in a multimode fiber is a superposition of contributions from the different modes.
 The intensity profile depends not only on the optical powers in all the modes, but also on the relative phases, and there can be constructive or destructive interference of different modes at particular locations in the fiber.
 Both the powers and optical phases are initially determined by the launching conditions, and the relative phases (and thus the interference conditions) evolve further due to the mode-dependent propagation constants.
 Therefore, the more or less complicated intensity pattern changes all the time, typically with significant changes occurring within a propagation length of well below 1 mm.
 Also, the relative phases changes with any modifications of the launching conditions, bending or stretching of the fiber, changes of the wavelength or temperature, etc.